-Paxlovid vs Remdesivir vs Monoclonal Antibody: What are the Differences?
+Paxlovid vs Remdesivir vs Monoclonal Antibody: A Comparative Analysis (2023)

 Most people with COVID-19 will experience a mild illness, and they’ll be able to take care of themselves at home.
 But some—especially those with underlying health conditions—could benefit from one of several COVID-19 treatments.
 Some of these are available in pill form and others are given intravenously or by injection—and all of them must be prescribed by a health care provider.

 As of the week ending August 5, 2023, the Omicron EG.5 variant and XBB sub-variants represent more than 70% of the SARS-CoV-2 variants currently circulating in the United States, according to the CDC.In this article, we will do a roundup and cover 3 popular anti-viral treatments i.e. Remdesivir, Paxlovid and Monoclonal Antibodies.

 How to Get Paxlovid Without a Medical Doctor